fossasia/eventyay-tickets/doc/developer/translating.rst

 Unofficial languages
     are contributed and maintained by the community.
 We ship them with pretalx so you can use them, but we cannot guarantee that new or changed features in pretalx will be translated in time for a new release.
-Since we probably don't speak the language in question, we cannot guarantee that the translations are correct.
+Since we probably don’t speak the language in question, we cannot guarantee that the translations are correct.

 All translations marked as unofficial community translations will offered with a note of how many percent of pretalx they cover.
 You can see the current